rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 ![][rokgallery_administrator]

 :   1. **Image Controls** Provides image-specific control options.
-[18%, 20%]
+[18%, 20%, se]
     2. **Gallery Controls** Gives you the ability to see jobs status, manage galleries, configure RokGallery settings, and upload new images.
-[18%, 51%]
+[18%, 51%, se]
     3. **Filter Controls** Filters have a range of variables such as gallery, file type, published, etc. to allow you to sort your images for simple and efficient management.
 Statistics for the filters appear on the right-side of the row.
-[32%, 2%]
+[32%, 2%, ne]

 RokGallery's Component Administrator is broken into two main areas.